Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

   with the clock input of the first WS2801 chip.
 This input is typically labeled with CLK, CK or CI (Clock Input).
 If only the output is labeled it can be labeled with CO (Clock Output).

+  The WS2811 and WS2812 chips don't have a clock signal, leave the "CLK" terminal unconnected form them.

 * "-" is the ground signal line.
 Ground is necessary to give a reference for the DAT and CLK signals.